Other / mixed grade configuration · Newton, GA

 How many students attend Baker County K12 School?

 Baker County K12 School has 77 students enrolled.
-It is a other school in Newton, GA.
+It is a public school in Newton, GA.

 What is the student-teacher ratio at Baker County K12 School?